2000 Alabama Amendment 2: Support and opposition

 The Anniston Star endorsed the amendment, describing it as a "no-brainer" and the current state of the constitution a "terrible embarrassment".

 Incumbent Attorney General of Alabama Bill Pryor endorsed the amendment, writing that the amendment would repeal a "racist and immoral" part of the constitution, and that rejecting the amendment would lead to a negative view of Alabama that would hurt the state's economy.

-The Sons of Confederate Veterans and United Daughters of the Confederacy did not endorse the amendment, but notably did not oppose the amendment.
+The Sons of Confederate Veterans and United Daughters of the Confederacy did not endorse the amendment, but did not oppose it either.

 Prominent opposition to the amendment came from the Southern Party, a minor political party which also sought to establish the Southern United States as an independent nation, and from the Confederate Heritage Political Action Committee.
 Activist Michael Chappell, a prominent member of the Confederate Heritage Political Action Committee, said he opposed the amendment because he did not believe in interracial marriage, and wanted to use the issue to activate other pro-Confederacy supporters for future campaigns.
 Chappell later tried to have the amendment overturned in court.